Cycling in Quebec: rides, trails, and stops at Carrera Café

 Intermediate to expert

 Quebec City is a northern city that embraces its resilience.
-In winter, fat bike enthusiasts hit the snowy trails with exemplary vigor.
+In winter, fat bike enthusiasts take over the snowy trails with exemplary vigor.

 Winter